Occupation of the Malheur National Wildlife Refuge: First week

 A USGS satellite image of the Malheur National Wildlife Refuge headquarters shows a fire lookout used as a watch tower (1), the main offices used as a headquarters (2), and buildings used as a canteen and barracks (3).

 Before the protest crowd broke up, Ammon Bundy announced to the crowd his plan to occupy the Malheur National Wildlife Refuge, and he encouraged people to join him.
 His announcement surprised a PPN rally organizer, who later stated he felt betrayed.
 Ammon and Ryan Bundy—along with armed associates—separated from the crowd and proceeded to the refuge headquarters, located 30 mi south of Burns.
 The militants settled into the refuge and set up defensive positions.
 Right before the occupation began, the militants notified the Harney County Sheriff's Office and also contacted a utility company with the intention of taking over the refuge's electric and other services, according to a motion to dismiss and memorandum filed by Ammon Bundy's lawyers on May 9.

 Law enforcement kept away from the refuge, but various security measures were taken in surrounding areas.
 By the evening of January 4, no overt police presence was visible in the area between the town and the refuge headquarters.
 Upon hearing of the occupation at the wildlife refuge, the two ranchers on whose behalf the militants were ostensibly acting disavowed the action.

 On January 2, the militia leaders claimed to have 150 armed members at the site, though one journalist reported that no more than a dozen armed militants were on the site, and another reported a claim that there were "between six and 12".
 On January 3, The Oregonian said there were roughly 20 to 25 people present and that the militants had deployed into defensive positions.
-On January 3, Ammon Bundy claimed that they were being supplied by area residents.
+On January 3, Ammon Bundy claimed that area residents were supplying them.

 Other protest groups took varying positions.
 On January 2, the 3 Percenters of Idaho militia disclaimed involvement, calling the occupation a small splinter action.

 Ryan Bundy stated that the militant group wanted the Hammonds to be released and for the federal government to relinquish control of the Malheur National Forest.
 On January 3, Ammon Bundy said the ultimate goal of the militants was to "get the economics here in the county revived" for logging and outdoor recreation.
 On January 4, the militants announced a formal name for their group, Citizens for Constitutional Freedom.